samulmarziano/FeedReader/README.md

 # FeedReader v1.0 04-13-2018

-Feed Reader project for Udacity Intermediate JavaScript course.
+Feed Reader for Udacity Intermediate JavaScript course.
 This gives the student a project to practice using test suites.

 ## Table of Contents